Frequently Asked Questions

 I do not run a mutual fund (where racking up expenses while trying to beat the market, and usually losing, is the norm) - in fact, most of the time we opt to invest WITH the market instead of trying to beat it.
 If after our initial meeting you want to move forward then we simply sign an agreement detailing our arrangement.
 I avoid complex financial instruments and a typical client will have a globally diversified mix of stocks, bonds and shorter-term cash and fixed income.
 The official Form ADV Part 2A "brochure" for Alder Cove Capital, LLC can be found here.
 This document will provide much of the same information as a client investment advisory contract.

 I like to work with regular, hard-working people ready to get their hands a little bit dirty when it comes to reaching their goals.
-There will be forms to fill out, documents to gather, questionnaires to fill out and there might be some new technology to learn.
+There will be forms to fill out, documents to gather, questionnaires to complete and there might be some new technology to learn.
 But there is major "sweat equity" created when clients take ownership of their financial lives.

-I get a huge kick out of reversing the trend of high-cost, low-value financial "advice" one client at a time.
+I get a huge kick out of reversing the trend of high-cost, low-value financial advice one client at a time.